turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 55:56 _Lorena:_
 [[start:3356250][end:3366362]] Yeah, that's very interesting in the sense I don't know if you're realist or instrumentalist about that, if you think models are not either true or false, they're just models, right.
-[[start:3366416][end:3371846]] They might have used and they might be capturing real properties.
+[[start:3366416][end:3371846]] They might have use and they might be capturing real properties.

-56:11 [[start:3371958][end:3389810]] But the problem is, in this conversation, even when you push them, like have realists and have an instrumentalist try to loosen up a little bit these assumptions, they still end up refine those principles and taking them to be more or less true or false.
+56:11 [[start:3371958][end:3389810]] But the problem is, in this conversation, even when you push them, like you have a realists and an instrumentalist trying to loosen up a little bit these assumptions, they still end up refining those principles and taking them to be more or less true or false.
 [[start:3390150][end:3390850]] Right?

 56:31 _Daniel:_
 [[start:3391000][end:3392622]] Well, that's kind of a plot twist.
-[[start:3392686][end:3403014]] It's like you're appealing to what surprise, minimization as unifying the diversity responses that the realist and instrumentalists do.
+[[start:3392686][end:3403014]] It's like you're appealing to what surprise minimization as unifying the diversity responses that the realist and instrumentalists do.
 [[start:3403052][end:3413260]] So then does that make surprise or cognitive inertia, like the er principle where the maze just ends and it explains itself?

 56:53 [[start:3413870][end:3418650]] Or how does that play in a pluralistic scientific setting?